miohtama/opsec/source/incidences/index.rst

                     <td>

                             <p>
-                                <a href="../team/index.html#basic-security-practices">The team members follow the basic IT security practices</a>
+                                <a href="../team/index.html#basic-security-practices">Team members follow the basic IT security practices</a>
                             </p>

                             <p>